GeekEast/hire-api/README.md

 - May need to reference some MongoDB Modeling Patterns.
 ### What Need to Do?
 - log into New Relic.
-- sort with pagination.
+- robost sort parameter parser
-- Seeding Data Scripts (Optional)
 - Unit Testing (Future)
   - Currently, there are dependencies between each module, which is not ideal at all.
   - In future, we need **mock** 3rd party `providers`, `models` and so on.
 Bunch of workload.
   - Need both `positive` and `negative` test.
 ### Bugs
 - [Host.docker.internal not resolved on Linux](https://github.com/botfront/botfront-starter/issues/1)